 Hardy succulents, such as aloe and snake plant, were cited as excellent air purifiers.
 They pull trapped air with VOCs into the soil and where the root converts into plant food.

 Aloe vera (Aloe barbadensis)

 Aloe vera plants at home help screen out formaldehyde and benzene in the air.
 These sunshine-loving plants will thrive when positioned on the windowsill of a south-facing window or a sun-drenched porch.
 They also have healing and soothing effects on minor cuts and burns.
 Break the stalky leaf of an aloe plant into two.
-Apply the fresh aloe gel on the affected area.
+Apply the fresh aloe gel to the affected area.

 Snake plant (Sansevieria trifasciata 'Laurentii')

-More commonly known for its nickname, mother-in-law’s tongue, snake plant can also filter airborne formaldehyde.
+More commonly known for its nickname, mother-in-law’s tongue, the snake plant can also filter airborne formaldehyde.
 A robust indoor plant, it can thrive terrifically even inside the bathroom or any room with low light and steamy humid conditions.